lhelwerd/rechu/README.md

 ## Development and testing

-In the repository, run unit tests using `make test`.
-Additionally, obtain coverage information by first installing dependencies with `make setup_test`.
-Then, use `make coverage` to perform the unit tests and receive output in the form of a textual report and XML report.
-Finally, you could use `coverage html` to receive an HTML report.
+The module is tested with unit tests that are run on pytest.
+In the repository, first install dependencies with `make setup_test`, then run unit tests using `make test`.
+Additionally, obtain coverage information by using `make coverage` to perform the unit tests and receive output in the form of a textual report and XML report.
+Finally, an HTML report is obtainable with `coverage html`.

 Typing and style checks are also possible by first installing dependencies using `make setup_analysis`.
 Then, use `make mypy` to run the type checker and